Jersey trusts and foundations are in great demand amongst Muslim clients

 Benefits of Setting Up a Jersey Trust or Foundation

 Protection of assets – assets are ‘ring fenced’ helping to protect them from creditors or seizure by politically unstable regimes.
-Jersey’s trust law protects and strengthens the position of Jersey law trusts from attack from other jurisdictions by declaring that foreign law does not apply.
+Jersey’s trust law protects and strengthens the position of Jersey law trusts from attack from other jurisdictions.

-Family business – holding the family business through a trust or foundation may allow for the whole family to continue to benefit by preventing fragmentation of the business upon the death of the patriarch.
+Family business – holding the family business through a trust or foundation may allow for the whole family to continue to benefit by preventing fragmentation of the business upon the death of the settlor or founder.

 Succession planning – the Jersey trust is a key tool for family offices and can be used to address generational change concerns facing multiple family groups.